hapax/hapax.github.io/_posts/2017-12-14-provability.md

 1 = s0, \quad 2 = s1 = ss0, \quad 3 = s2 = sss0 \ldots
 $$

 You can capture the properties of addition, multiplication, and <a href="https://en.wikipedia.org/wiki/Axiom_of_induction">mathematical induction</a> using axioms.
-Gödel set up an <a href="https://en.wikipedia.org/wiki/G%C3%B6del_numbering">ingenious labelling system</a> (now called *Gödel numbering*) which allows numbers to refer to statements in PA; roughly, the powers in the prime factorisation correspond to symbols in a string.
+Gödel set up an <a href="https://en.wikipedia.org/wiki/G%C3%B6del_numbering">ingenious labelling system</a> (now called *Gödel numbering*) which allows numbers to refer to statements in PA; the powers in the prime factorisation correspond to symbols in a string.
 The Gödel number of a statement is usually denoted by corner brackets, $\ulcorner p\urcorner$.
 By including corner brackets, numbers, and logical symbols in your Gödel numbering system, you can start performing self-reference and talking about provability: the basic ingredients for incompleteness!

 We won't concern ourselves with the details here, since provability logic lets us abstract from these convoluted (if beautiful) details.
-But how do know this abstraction works, and what is the relation between provability logic and PA?
-Roughly speaking, we need to consider the *embedding functions* $*: \mathcal{L}_0 \to \text{PA}$ which map the propositional variables $\mathcal{L}_0 = \{p_1, p_2, \ldots \}$ to statements in PA, and recurse on more complicated sentences, i.e.
+But how do we know this abstraction works?
+And what is the relation between provability logic and PA?
+To answer both questiosn, we consider *embedding functions* $*: \mathcal{L}_0 \to \text{PA}$ which map the propositional variables $\mathcal{L}_0 = \{p_1, p_2, \ldots \}$ to statements in PA, and recurse on more complicated sentences, i.e.

 $$
 *(\square A) = \square (*A), \quad *(\neg A) = \neg (*A), \quad *(A \to B) = *A \to *B.